-After the program a dad wrote to me and said, “How can someone be a ‘Championship Father’ when the system and the mother won’t let him?”
+A while back, a dad wrote to us and said, “How can someone be a good father when the system and the mother won’t let him?”

 For a growing number of dads today, this dad’s question is the only one that matters because they don’t have access to their kids; they don’t have opportunities to be the dads they want to be.

 In today’s culture it’s easy to lump all non-custodial dads together.
 We talk about custody battles and child support and we forget that these are individual dads who love their children and are fighting for the chance to be involved fathers.
 That’s real, and it’s a tragic consequence of the divorce culture that we live in.
 The impact on children is even more tragic.

 These dads already know there are no easy solutions, but they don’t give up calling attention to their challenges and the injustice they feel.